cons3rt/cons3rt-python-sdk/docs/AssetsApi.md

 # **delete_asset**
 > bool delete_asset(id, force=force)

-Delete Asset
+Delete asset

-Deletes a single Asset with the given ID.<br> <br> Optionally, this call can delete the Asset in question even if that Asset has dependents.
+Delete a single Asset with the given ID.<br/> <br/> <em>Optionally, this call be allowed to delete if the asset has dependent assets.</em>

 ### Example